Cavadonga galleon

 Converting Spanish Treasure into British Coinage

-1742 Pillar dollarOnce the Centurion docked in port and the British Admiralty saw the massive amount of silver, it was decided that the treasure taken from the Covadonga would be sent to the Royal Mint for safe keeping.
-Seeing as the Covadonga left the port of Acapulco in 1743, the Pieces of Eight she carried were most likely either Pillar Dollars minted in Mexico or cobs minted in Potosi Bolivia in late 1742 and early 1743.
+1742 potosi 8 realesOnce the Centurion docked in port and the British Admiralty saw the massive amount of silver, it was decided that the treasure taken from the Covadonga would be sent to the Royal Mint for safe keeping.

-As the silver was being offloaded, it took scores of horse drawn wagons to transport it.
+As the silver was being offloaded, it took 32 horse drawn wagons to transport it under the guard of 139 officers and sailors.
 Huge crowds of Londoners gathered in awe at the spectacle of the captured loot making its way through the streets to the Royal mint.

-Once the silver from the Covadonga was unloaded at the mint, it was decided that it should be melted down and converted into British crowns, Half crowns, and 6 pence pieces.
+Once the silver from the Covadonga was unloaded at the mint, it was to be melted down and converted into British sixpence, shillings, half crowns, and crowns.
 In addition, in order to commemorate the tremendous victory, the word “Lima” was to be added under the bust of King George.
-Not only did this captured treasure serve to weaken Spain financially, it also served to memorialize Britain’s victory over Spain, which was a great morale boost for King George’s subjects and an embarrassment to King Philip of Spain.
+Not only did this captured treasure weaken Spain financially, it also served to memorialize Britain’s victory over Spain, which was a great morale boost for the British and an embarrassment to King Philip V of Spain.

 Design Elements of 1745 and 1746 British Silver Coins